Algebraic Geometry over $C^\infty$-rings: Deligne--Mumford -stacks Deligne--Mumford C∞-stacks

 Suppose $\uf:\uX\ra\uY$ is a separated morphism of $C^\iy$-schemes with finite fibres.
 Then $\uf$ universally closed implies $\uf$ proper.
 Conversely, if $X,Y$ are compactly generated topological spaces then $\uf$ proper implies $\uf$ universally closed.
-If $\uX,\uY$ are locally fair then $X,Y$ are compactly generated, as they are locally homeomorphic to closed subsets of $\R^n$.
-Thus, in Theorem \ref{ag8thm3}, if $\uU,\uV$ are locally fair then we can replace $\De_{\cal X}$ universally closed by $\De_{\cal X}$ proper, yielding:
+If $\uX,\uY$ are locally fair\I{C-scheme@$C^\iy$-scheme!locally fair} then $X,Y$ are compactly generated, as they are locally homeomorphic to closed subsets of $\R^n$.
+Thus, in Theorem \ref{ag7thm3}, if $\uU,\uV$ are locally fair then we can replace $\De_\cX$ universally closed by $\De_\cX$ proper, yielding: